 Programmes and projects need to be designed with evaluation in mind as evaluation is an essential part of an intervention’s life cycle.
 See also Evaluation in the Project/Programme Cycle.
-The Programme Manager should: 1) Review evaluation results, recommendations and lessons learned from previous interventions in order to inform the design of the new programme/project; 2) Review evaluation plans for related interventions at UNODC in order to ensure coordination and coherence of evaluation activities across the organization; and, 3) Carefully plan the timing of the evaluations and ensure sufficient funding is reserved.
+When formulating a new project/programme or a revision, the Programme Manager should: 1) Review evaluation results from previous interventions in order to inform the design of the new programme/project; 2) Review evaluation plans in order to ensure coordination and coherence of evaluation activities; and, 3) Carefully plan the timing of the evaluation and ensure sufficient funding is reserved.
 See also Evaluation Step by Step.

-Moreover, during this phase it is necessary to commit enough capacity, time and budget to ensure Human Rights (HR) and Gender Equality (GE)–responsive, inclusive and participatory evaluation processes.
+Moreover, during this phase it is necessary to commit capacity, time and budget to ensure Human Rights (HR) and Gender Equality (GE)–responsive, inclusive and participatory evaluation processes.
 Mainstreaming Human Rights and Gender Equality, UNEG Guidance - Integrating Human Rights and Gender in Evaluation.
 See also Human Rights and Gender Equality

-To avoid last minute changes, pre-consultation with IES is recommended well before the project document/project revision is submitted for clearance.The following details have to be included in the paragraph on evaluation (Template for the evaluation paragraph in project documents; (Spanish); Template for the evaluation paragraph in project revisions; (Spanish)): 1) Type of evaluation; 2) quarter and year to initiate the evaluation; 3) budget (calculated with the Evaluation budget matrix) 4) use of evaluation results; 6) prior evaluations; and, 7) whether a cluster evaluation is planned.
+To avoid last minute changes, pre-consultation with IES is recommended well before the project document/project revision is submitted for clearance.The following details must be included in the paragraph on evaluation (Template for the evaluation paragraph in project documents; (Spanish); Template for the evaluation paragraph in project revisions; (Spanish)): 1) Type of evaluation; 2) quarter and year to initiate the evaluation; 3) budget (calculated with the Evaluation budget matrix) 4) use of evaluation results; 6) prior evaluations; and, 7) whether a cluster evaluation is planned.
 See Guidelines for Cluster Evaluation (requires pre-consultation with IES).

-Managers are also responsible for the development of the Evaluation Follow-up Plan to be reviewed and cleared by IES.
-Guidance for the drafting and monitoring of the Follow-up Plan.
+Managers are also responsible for the development of the Evaluation Follow-up Plan (EFP) on the implementation of the evaluation recommendations.
+The EFP is prepared in the on-line evaluation management application Unite Evaluations and is reviewed and cleared by IES.
+See Guidance for the drafting and monitoring of the Follow-up Plan.
 The Manager is required to update the follow-up plan once a year.
-The Evaluation Follow-up Plan is prepared in the on-line evaluation management application Unite Evaluations.
+IES further reports on the implementation of recommendations to the Executive Director and Member States on an annual basis.